Click

 http://www.mmdtkw.org/CNAf0720CommanderScipio.jpg

-for 147 BC and given command of the expeditionary force.
-He had
+Consul for 147 BC and given command of the expeditionary

-earlier distinguished himself on several occasions by rescuing Roman
+on several occasions in the North African campaign by rescuing

 http://www.mmdtkw.org/CNAf0721BlockadeNavalSortie.jpg

-blockade, making it effective for the firs time.
-But the
+for the first time.
+But the defenders soon surreptitiously

 built a new port entrance and a new fleet with which to attack the